KidkArolis/jetpack/README.md

   -V, --version       output the version number
   -p, --port <n>      Port, defaults to 3030
-  -d, --dir [path]    Run jetpack in the context of this directory -e, --exec [path]   Execute an additional process, e.g. an api server -j, --jsx <pragma>  Specify jsx pragma, defaults to React.createElement or Preact.h if preact is installed -h, --no-hot        Disable hot reloading
+  -d, --dir [path]    Run jetpack in the context of this directory -x, --exec [path]   Execute an additional process, e.g. an api server -j, --jsx <pragma>  Specify jsx pragma, defaults to React.createElement or Preact.h if preact is installed -h, --no-hot        Disable hot reloading
   -c, --config        Config file to use, defaults to jetpack.config.js